Quick start guide

 Google Sanitizers are supported on Linux for certain versions of Clang and GCC.
 Take a look at our detailed guide on using Sanitizers in CLion.

 CLion’s profiler, available on Linux and macOS, collects performance data for both user and kernel code of your application.
 The profiler collects performance metrics and visualizes them in flame charts and statistic views.
-To run it, call or use the button in the navigation bar.
+To run it, call or use the button.

 Code Coverage integration in CLion is based on llvm-cov/gcov tools and is available for CMake applications and tests.
 Coverage results show the percentage of files per folder and lines per file covered during a launch.
 To get coverage measurements, set the necessary compiler flags and call or click .

 9. Add unit tests

-CLion supports Google Test, Boost.Test, Catch(2), and Doctest testing frameworks with the built-in test runner and dedicated Run/Debug configurations.
+CLion supports Google Test, Boost.Test, Catch(2), CTest, and Doctest testing frameworks with the built-in test runner and dedicated Run/Debug configurations.
 For CMake targets linked with gtest or gmock, CLion creates Google Test configurations automatically.

 Running tests is similar to running a regular executable: CLion passes the specified test classes or methods to the test runner.
 Test runner shows the progress bar, output stream, and tree view of the running tests, and indicates their status and duration: